hmdsamarasekara/hmdsamarasekara.github.io/_posts/2022-09-08-receiving-inmarsat-aero-acars.md

   <p>In the aviation sector, airlines and air traffic services rely on Inmarsat satellites to exchange messages, voice calls, and data between aircraft and ground stations.
 These communications cover everything from routine position reporting and flight planning to weather updates, maintenance alerts, and safety-critical messages.</p>

   <div class="info-box">
     <strong>ACARS</strong> — a digital datalink that allows aircraft to automatically send and receive operational messages.
-ACARS messages are transmitted in packetized form, typically including information such as the aircraft identifier, message type, and content.
+ACARS messages are transported over the Inmarsat AERO data link using packetized digital channels, typically including information such as the aircraft identifier, message type, and content.
 The system reduces reliance on voice communication over VHF or HF and ensures timely delivery of flight-critical data.
   </div>

   <p><strong>Inmarsat AERO channels</strong> are the satellite-based extension of ACARS.
 These channels provide global coverage by relaying ACARS messages through Inmarsat satellites:</p>